 In 1853, his second wife was killed by hostile Omaha Indians while picking berries on their Iowa farm in 1853.
 Later, he married an American widow named Rebecca Bingham, with whom he had one child.

 In 1860, he became a partner in the independent fur-trading venture called Larpenteur, Smith & Company.
-The company reorganized as Larpenteur, Lemon & Company in 1861 due to dissension among the original partners.
+The company was reorganized as Larpenteur, Lemon & Company in 1861 due to dissension among the original partners.
 The next year, he also became a fur trader with La Barge, Harkness & Company.
 During these years, he also worked for the government as an interpreter and was involved in signing a number of treaties with several Indian tribes.
 In 1864 Larpenteur was back at Fort Union, acting as the manager.
 However, the fort was soon sold to the North West Company, and Larpenteur resigned.
 He continued to travel the west for a few more years until 1871 when he returned to his Iowa farm for good.

 He died on November 15, 1872, in Little Sioux, Iowa.
 Regrettably, all of his children predeceased him.
 Over the years, he kept numerous journals and memoirs that documented his years in the fur trade business.